ministryofjustice/moj-frontend/docs/accessibility.md

 ### Non-compliance with the accessibility regulations

 There's only one way for users to get to content.
 This fails WCAG 2.2 Multiple Ways (Level AA).
-We plan to address this issue by January 2026.
+We plan to address this issue by March 2026.

 ## Preparation of this accessibility statement